robbelouwet/masterthesis-forkskinny/reports/first_semester/week6.md

 Look into a simple example of what bit slicing is, and looked at comparing a single round in forkskinny and skinny+.

 ## Thursday
-Came up with an idea to bit-slice the tweakey in order to perform the same LSFR on all cells in parallel, trying this out (on paper first).
+Came up with an idea to bit-slice_t the tweakey in order to perform the same LSFR on all cells in parallel, trying this out (on paper first).

 ### What was on my mind